 Senior Associate, Regulatory Affairs

-- Serving as lead liaison to AMA RVS Update Committee and Practice Expense Advisory Committee, as well as other entities involved in payment policy decisions
+- Serves as a lead liaison to AMA RVS (Relative Value Scale) Update Committee and Practice Expense Advisory Committee (RUC/PEAC) and other entities involved in payment policy decisions.

-- Providing lead staff support for the Subspecialty Advisory Group on Socioeconomic Affairs, and assist in staffing the Medical Practice and Quality Committee
+- Provides lead staff support for the ACP Coding and Payment Policy Sub-Committee (CPP), Subspecialty Advisory Group on Socioeconomic Affairs (SAGSA), and assists in staffing the Medical Practice and Quality Committee.

-A bachelor’s degree is required; a master’s in public health, public policy, or health services administration is highly desired.
-The successful candidate will have:
+A bachelor’s degree is required; a master's degree of public health, public policy, or health services administration is highly desired.
+Qualified candidates will have knowledge of federal regulatory and legislative processes with emphasis on medical coding issues and payment systems.
+Demonstrated policy analysis experience is strongly preferred.

 ACP offers a competitive salary, superior benefits and a supportive work environment.
 Find out more about ACP at: https://www.acponline.org/working_at_acp/.
 Interested candidates should apply online: https://www.acponline.org/working_at_acp/jobs/.